February 17, 2022

 While advertisement as a way of financing content creation has existed for centuries, never before had the data been so large, thorough and valuable.

 When discussing the traditional advertisement market in previous posts, I touched on the history of data collection by companies like Nielsen, who sold it to radio and television networks to negotiate advertisement rates.
 These rates were traditionally high enough that they were reserved for large businesses with big budgets.

-The two sided market is now full of so-called pay-with-data transactions, occur whenever someone visits a website to obtain a product or service, either for free or for a fee, and allow the use of their personal data as a form of payment (Warner & Sloan, 2012).
-This dynamic raises concerns regarding privacy, ownership and profiting from personal data and businesses vs consumer interests in an asymmetric market (Nissenbaum, 2011).
+The two-sided market is now full of so-called pay-with-data transactions, occur whenever someone visits a website to get a product or service, either for free or for a fee, and allow the use of their personal data as payment (Warner & Sloan, 2012).
+This dynamic raises concerns regarding privacy, ownership and profiting from personal data and businesses vs consumer interests in an asymmetric market.

 - Bergemann, D., & Bonatti, A. (2015).
 Selling Cookies.
 American Economic Journal.
 Microeconomics, 7(3), 259–294. https://doi.org/10.1257/mic.20140155

 - Eastin, M. S., Brinson, N. H., Doorey, A., & Wilcox, G. (2016).
 Living in a big data world: Predicting mobile commerce activity through privacy concerns.
 Computers in Human Behavior, 58, 214–220. https://doi.org/10.1016/j.chb.2015.12.050

 - Evans, D. S. (2009).
 The Online Advertising Industry: Economics, Evolution, and Privacy.
 The Journal of Economic Perspectives, 23(3), 37–60. https://doi.org/10.1257/jep.23.3.37